dustindclark/homebridge-envisalink/README.md

   ]
 ```

+## Password

+The password field is the password you use to login to the Envislink locally.
+In order the find/change this password, access the IP address of your Envisalink in a browser.
+The password that you use to login is the password that should be used here.
+Default is 'user'
+but should be changed in settings for security.

 ## Advanced Config
 ### Disabling Clock Reset
 This plugin will update the date/time of your alarm system hourly unless you set "suppressClockReset" to true in the config.